 Where does the term VUCA come from?

-VUCA is an acronym used by the American Military.
-It stands for Volatile, Uncertain, Complex and Ambiguous.
+VUCA is an acronym (artificial word), first used in 1987 and based on the leadership theories of Warren Bennis and Burt Nanus, and stands for Volatility, Uncertainty, Complexity and Ambiguity.
 It was the response of the US Army War College to the collapse of the USSR in the early 1990s.
 Suddenly, there was no longer the only enemy, resulting in new ways of seeing and reacting.